JMCOliveira02/JoyMQTT_Cpp/README.md

 ### SDL2
 * [SDL2 releases](https://github.com/libsdl-org/SDL/releases/tag/release-2.30.6)

-* Download and extract the zip file referring to the Visual C++ compiler: **SDL2-devel-"sdl_version"-VC.zip** (it is recommended to extract the contents of the zip file to the path "C:" for no additional configuration with the Visual Studio solution, this will require you to change the name of the extracted folder to "SDL2")
+* Download and extract the zip file referring to the Visual C++ compiler: **SDL2-devel-"sdl_version"-VC.zip**
+  * It is recommended to extract the contents of the zip file to the path "C:" for no additional configuration with the Visual Studio solution, this will require you to change the name of the extracted folder to "SDL2"

 * Add the **"C:/SDL2/lib/x64"** directory to the **Path**